Can I Sue My HOA for My Slip and Fall?

 - Prompt response to hazards.
 When hazards or unsafe conditions are reported by residents or identified through inspections, HOAs must address them promptly.
 This includes repairing broken sidewalks, addressing uneven pavement, and fixing malfunctioning security gates, among other issues.

 - Snow and ice removal.
 In Michigan, where snow and ice are common, HOAs are typically responsible for snow and ice removal from common areas, sidewalks, and roadways within the community.
-Failing to do so can lead to slip and fall accidents and serious injuries.
+When HOAs fail to do so, it can lead to slip and fall accidents and serious injuries.

 - Proper record keeping.
 HOAs must keep maintenance and repair